ktorn/completium-landing/docs/dapp-miles/miles8.md

 This page presents how to implement the DApp's interactions with the smart contract.

-## Connect to Thanos' utilities
+## Connect to wallet utilities

-The `src/dapp.js` file defines the necessary utilities to connect the DApp to the blockchain via the Thanos wallet:
+The `src/dapp.js` file defines the necessary utilities to connect the DApp to the blockchain via the Temple wallet:
 * check whether wallet is connected
 * get the Taquito's object
 * ...